marco-diomedi-ey/AI-Academy-Project/rag_flow/eu_ai_act_docs/model documentation.md

 * Description
 Answer aeronautics-related questions using local technical documentation and web sources, producing citation-backed answers and a final structured markdown report.
 The project implements an aeronautics-focused RAG system named `AeronauticRagFlow`.
-It orchestrates multiple specialized crews (RAG, Web, Doc) using CrewAI Flow to answer questions: (1) validate query relevance to aeronautics with Azure OpenAI GPT-4o, (2) retrieve context from a local FAISS vector store built from aeronautic documents, optionally enriched by web search, and (3) synthesize results into a structured markdown document.
+It orchestrates multiple specialized crews (AeronauticRagCrew, WebCrew, DocCrew, BiasCrew) using CrewAI Flow to answer questions: (1) validate query relevance to aeronautics and ethical compliance with Azure OpenAI GPT-4o, (2) retrieve context from a local FAISS/Qdrant vector store built from aeronautic documents in `docs_test/`, optionally enriched by web search with TrustedWebSearch, (3) synthesize results into a structured markdown document, and (4) perform bias detection and mitigation.
 The system emphasizes citation-based, context-grounded answers and evaluates quality with RAGAS metrics.
-Intended purpose: accurate, transparent Q&A and documentation generation in the aeronautics domain.
+Intended purpose: accurate, transparent Q&A and documentation generation in the aeronautics domain with ethical compliance.

 ### Status
 <!-- scope: telescope -->
 <!-- info: Select **one:** -->
-**Status Date:** 2025-09-25
+**Status Date:** 2025-10-02

 **Status:** Regularly Updated